Bert Wipiti: Europe

-Wipiti joined No. 485 Squadron, a RNZAF unit, which at the time of his arrival, was stationed at Biggin Hill, in the English county of Kent, and operating Supermarine Spitfires on escort missions, accompanying bombers carrying out daylight raids into Continental Europe.
-Wipiti helped in the destruction of a Focke-Wulf Fw 190 on 16 September 1943, while covering a raid by Martin Marauder bombers on an airfield in France.
+Wipiti joined No. 485 Squadron, a RNZAF unit, which at the time of his arrival, was stationed at Biggin Hill, in the English county of Kent, and operating Supermarine Spitfire fighters on escort missions, accompanying bombers carrying out daylight raids into Continental Europe.
+Wipiti shared in the destruction of a Focke-Wulf Fw 190 fighter on 16 September 1943, while covering a raid by Martin Marauder bombers on an airfield in France.
 He was killed on 3 October 1943 over France while escorting a bombing raid on a French power station.
-At the time of his death, he held the rank of warrant officer and had flown 26 sorties with No.485 Squadron.
+At the time of his death, he held the rank of warrant officer and had flown 26 sorties with No. 485 Squadron.
 Initially reported as missing he was reported as being presumed dead the following year.

+Legacy

 Wipiti has no known grave and is commemorated on the Commonwealth War Graves Commission's Air Forces Memorial near Egham in Surrey, England.
 After the war, his parents were presented with their son's DFM by the Governor-General of New Zealand, Sir Cyril Newall, in a ceremony at Government House in Wellington.
+On 26 April 2023, a portrait of Wipiti was unveiled at his former school, New Plymouth Boys’ High School, by his family.
+The painting, executed by Matt Gauldie, a former war artist of the New Zealand Army, was donated to the school by the New Zealand Remembrance Army.